What are the admission requirements for the BA in Business Administration? back to top

 I’m a current undergraduate student at UW Bothell.
 Is there a different application form? back to top

-Yes, current UW Bothell students will need to download and complete the Internal Application for Bothell or the Internal application for Bellevue and return it to the Business Department rather than Admissions.
+Yes, current UW Bothell students will need to download and complete the Internal Application to the Bothell campus and the Eastside Leadership Center in Bellevue and submit it in person to the School of Business.
+The application is on the Admissions Requirements page.

 I am interested in applying for Summer Quarter.
 Is that a possibility? back to top